top of page

 • Over £80,000 in various savings and pension pots

-• A substantial portfolio of digital assets: crypto investments, online business earnings, and valuable intellectual property
+• A substantial portfolio of digital assets, including crypto investments, online business earnings, and valuable intellectual property

 • A beloved cat named Milo